biqqles/dataclassy/README.md

 In this example, when the class is instantiated with `CustomInit(1, 2)`, the field `c` is calculated as `0.5`.

 Like with any function, your `__post_init__` can also take parameters which exist only in the context of `__post_init__`.
 These can be used for arguments to the class that you do not want to store as fields.
-A parameter cannot have the name of a class field; this again is to prevent ambiguity.
+A parameter cannot have the name of a class field; this is to prevent ambiguity.

 #### Default values